-The city’s economy is driven by tourism, heavy industry & manufacturing and traditional and local products, like the famous Chianti wines.
-Florence is not a cheap city for renters, but it’s certainly a lot more affordable than Milan.
-But if you ask writers like Charles Dickens and Mark Twain, you can't put a price on living in the most beautiful cities in the world and to enjoy its culture, architecture and bustle to your heart's content.
+Florence’s economy is driven by tourism, heavy industry & manufacturing and traditional and local products, like the famous Chianti wines.
+The city's not a cheap city for renters, but Florence's cost of living is certainly a lot more affordable than Milan.
+But if you ask writers like Charles Dickens and Mark Twain, you can't put a price on living in one of the most beautiful cities in the world and enjoying its culture, architecture and bustle to your heart's content.

 This is the fairest picture on our planet, the most enchanting to look upon, the most satisfying to the eye and the spirit.
 To see the sun sink down, drowned on his pink and purple and golden floods, and overwhelm Florence with tides of color that make all the sharp lines dim and faint and turn the solid city to a city of dreams, is a sight to stir the coldest nature, and make a sympathetic one drunk with ecstasy.
 (Mark Twain)”